10 Ways to Stop Spring Allergies Naturally

 Staying indoors on windy days helps to decrease your pollen exposure.
 You can also wear a face covering or mask to avoid the worst of the pollen exposure if you need to be outside and feel symptoms developing.

-3. Use a HEPA Air Purifier
+3. Use An Air Purifier

 While you can stay indoors and hide out from the worst of it, pollen and other allergens have a sneaky way of tracking themselves inside.
 And once they’re in our nicely sealed up houses, game over.
-Running a HEPA air purifier in your home can capture particles that get tracked in on clothing, shoes, pets, and anything else that would otherwise aggravate your allergies.
+Running an air purifier in your home can capture particles that get tracked in on clothing, shoes, pets, and anything else that would otherwise aggravate your allergies.

 4. Rinse Your Sinuses